ThomasWorkOnline/Quark/README.md

 So far, we've created our camera using the default constructor;
 This default initialization sets the projection matrix to a [-1, 1] orthographic projection.
-This doesn't give us the result we want since we don't take into consideration the screen aspect ratio.
+This doesn't give us the result we wan't since we don't take into consideration the screen aspect ratio.
 Let's fix this:

 ```c++